 Tolerance Can Increase

 Some addiction specialists believe that switching from one opiate to another doesn’t affect the neurological or emotional aspects of addiction.
 Others assert that long-term opiate use isn’t enough to ensure sobriety.
 According to the science, as long as opioids are present in the body, the quantity of endorphins produced decreases and the quantity of receptors in the brain increases.
 With time, tolerance will build and higher doses will be needed.

 So what happens when you have been on Suboxone for months or years, and become ready to be totally clean?
 When will you be able to discontinue use?
 What is Suboxone detox like?

-Suboxone has a much longer half-life than opiates, and stays in the body much longer.
+Suboxone has a much longer half-life than opiates and stays in the body much longer.
 The first three days of Suboxone detox can be similar, or more intense, than withdrawals from heroin.
-Sweats, chills, nausea, vomiting, disorientation, diarrhea, cramps, headaches, cramps, aches, along with intense cravings.
+Sweats, chills, nausea, vomiting, disorientation, diarrhea, cramps, headaches, cramps, aches, along with intense cravings may all be experienced.

 A detox facility, followed by treatment, is the most common and safe way to detox from Suboxone.
 You will be medically supervised, given a Suboxone taper, and provided with therapy and medications to treat your symptoms.
 It makes this process MUCH easier.
 However, it is still no easy task.
 The most important thing is learning the skills and techniques from trained professionals that will prevent future relapse.